Scalable Gaussian Process Inference with Stan: Illustrations

-We fitted the model to 80\% of the quadrants chosen uniformly at random, withholding the remainder for evaluation.
 Despite the noisy, masked observations, the model was able to learn a smooth estimate of the density of trees, as shown in panel~(c).
 The posterior median of the correlation length of 60~m was well below the padding of 200~m introduced to attenuate the effect of periodic boundary conditions, as shown in panel~(b).
-We used a scaled mean-squared error (SMSE) to evaluate the model on the held out data and compare it with the simpler approach of smoothing the data with a two-dimensional Gaussian filter.
+We used a scaled mean-squared error (SMSE) to evaluate the model on the held-out data and compare it with the simpler approach of smoothing the data with a two-dimensional Gaussian filter.
 The SMSE is

 where the sum is over $m$ test points and $\hat{\vec{f}}$ is the posterior median of the latent GP.
 We divided each term by the observed count $y_i$ (or one if the count was zero) to ensure the measure was not dominated by large counts because the sampling variance of a Poisson count process (without overdispersion) is equal to its mean.